Seeds of Struggle, Harvest of Faith:

 The imminent pueblo scholar and historian Professor Joe Sando has written of these positive accomplishments also.
 He notes that the Pueblo Indians have fared much better under the Spanish than the Indians on the East Coast of the United States.
 There are no Indian markets in Boston or New York!
 Their Indian culture was pretty well destroyed.
 Here in New Mexico, Indian culture still flourishes.

-It is also clear that the Spanish benefited from the Native American presence.
+It is also clear that the Spanish benefitted from the Native American presence.
 Where would they or any of us be without beans, squash and corn and the tortillas made from the corn?
 And to live with the Native Americans in this enchanted and beautiful land with majestic snow-covered mountains, deep valleys, dark forests, trout-filled streams and incredible sunsets.
-We have all benefited by the Indian's love for the land and care for the environment that God created for all.
+We have all benefitted by the Indian's love for the land and care for the environment that God created for all.
 How powerful and meaningful are their dances, the sound of the drums and the tribal rituals.
 The Indian's respect for the Great Spirit and their hospitality at the celebration of their feast days is inspiring.

 This isn't to say there was no mistreatment of the Indians.
 But we have to try to see the big picture and to appreciate that we all have sought to live together in peace for many years.
 But for us Christians, the greatest gift that the Spanish settlers and friars brought was even better than livestock and bread.
 It was our Catholic tradition, the Gospel message and Jesus in the Eucharist.
 We can know many things about God from natural religion.
 But at a certain point, God wanted us to know through the teaching of His Son, Jesus our Savior, to love our enemy, to treat all people regardless of ethnic background or color, young and old, with respect.
 This is a legacy we cherish, and a Church that guides us through this life to the eternal life of heaven.